morissetcl/pry-byetypo/README.md

 2024-01-13 20:00:16.345175 D [694:9200 log_subscriber.rb:130] ActiveRecord::Base --   User Load (1.0ms)  SELECT "users".* FROM "users" WHERE "users"."deleted_at" IS NULL ORDER BY "users"."id" DESC LIMIT $1  [["LIMIT", 1]]
 => #<User id: 1, email: "yo@email.com">
 ```

+> [!NOTE]
+> So far, this plugin is not framework agnostic, and it requires Rails 7 or later.

 ## Installation